 A copy of their undergraduate record is required from those applicants who are recent graduates or who have no publication list.

-Completed applications can be submitted either as pdf files by email (preferred) or in hard copy to the Secretary of the Society in time to meet the relevant deadline.
+Completed applications can be submitted either as .pdf files by email (preferred) or in hard copy.
+They should be sent to the Secretary of the Society in time to meet the relevant deadline.

-The closing dates for applications are March 14 and September 14 each year.
+The closing dates for applications are 14 March and 14 September each year.

 Past Award Recipients

 - Nicole Foster (The University of Adelaide, Australia) Understanding changes in the

 - Elizabeth Joyce (Australian Tropical Herbarium and James Cook University, Australia) Phylogeography of the Aglaia elaeagnoidea complex: resolving taxonomy and reconstructing biogeography

 March 2017 Award Recipients